Support your local High Street and market this Christmas by shopping local

 Forget-me-not café Last Friday of every month at the Eden Centre 10.30am to 12pm

-Getting to and from events If you need help getting to and from any Silver Sunday activity, contact Dial-a-Ride on 01892 832447.
+Getting to and from events If you need help getting to and from any Silver Sunday activity, contact Dial 2 Drive on 0300 7771200..
 Charges apply for this service.

 We use cookies on our website to give you the most relevant experience by remembering your preferences and repeat visits.
 By clicking “Accept”, you consent to the use of ALL the cookies.